Other Structures Coverage Explained: What Coverage B Protects

 Does home insurance cover a detached garage?

-Yes — a detached garage is one of the most common structures covered under Coverage B. As long as the garage is physically separate from your home and not used for business purposes, it should be protected against covered perils like fire, storms, theft, and vandalism.
-If the garage is attached to your house, it would fall under dwelling coverage (Coverage A) instead.
-Make sure your Coverage B limit is high enough to cover a full rebuild of the garage, especially if it has electrical, plumbing, or a finished interior.
+Yes.
+A detached garage is one of the most common structures covered under Coverage B. As long as the garage is physically separate from your home and not used for business purposes, it should be protected against covered perils like fire, storms, theft, and vandalism.
+With 2026 detached garage rebuild costs running $40 to $70 per square foot, make sure your Coverage B limit is high enough for a full rebuild, especially if the garage has electrical, plumbing, or a finished interior.

 Does homeowners insurance cover a shed?

 In most cases, yes.
 A detached storage shed qualifies as an "other structure" and is covered under Coverage B against covered perils such as wind damage, fire, or falling objects.
-However, any tools, lawn equipment, or belongings stored inside the shed are not covered by Coverage B — those items fall under your personal property coverage.
-Also note that damage from flooding, earthquakes, or neglect is excluded regardless of what structure is affected.
+However, any tools, lawn equipment, or belongings stored inside the shed fall under your personal property coverage, not Coverage B. Damage from flooding, earthquakes, or long-term neglect is excluded regardless of what structure is affected.

 Is an in-ground swimming pool covered under Coverage B?

 An in-ground swimming pool is generally covered under Coverage B as part of other structures coverage.
-However, coverage can vary by insurer, and some policies may have specific requirements — such as mandating fencing around the pool.
-Above-ground pools may be treated differently and could be considered personal property instead.
+However, coverage can vary by insurer, and some policies may have specific requirements such as mandating fencing around the pool because pools are considered attractive nuisances.
+Above-ground pools may be treated as personal property instead.
 Always confirm with your insurer whether your pool is covered and at what valuation method (ACV vs. replacement cost).

 Does homeowners insurance cover a driveway?